filejet/filejet-wordpress-plugin/readme.txt

 = 1.3 =
 * remove credentials when the plugin is uninstalled
-* add management of lazy-load src and srcset arguments
+* add management of image attributes which are picked up by FileJet
 * add support for background-image within inline styles
 * support for PHP 5.6 and more